 Digital entrepreneurship may be especially important in countries where fiscal constraints limit the number of public sector jobs available, and slow economic growth limits the number of jobs being created by the formal private sector.
 In such a scenario a vibrant entrepreneurship ecosystem can help youth start and grow their own businesses, thus also creating more jobs (and growth) in the economy.
 Digital entrepreneurship and app development are tightly linked.
-The term 'digital entrepreneurship' most commonly refers to the process of creating an Internet enabled/delivered business, product or service.
-68 This is often related to the development of an application that makes the business, product or service possible.
+The term 'digital entrepreneurship' most commonly refers to the process of creating an Internet enabled/delivered business, product or service.67 This is often related to the development of an application that makes the business, product or service possible.
 For example, it is impossible to separate the Uber ride-sharing service from the Uber app now installed on millions of smartphones.
 Digital entrepreneurship has been enhanced by the advent of cloud computing, which allows firms to access business computing services online.
-This reduces hardware and software costs, and helps entrepreneurs avoid large up-front investments.
-69
+This reduces hardware and software costs, and helps entrepreneurs avoid large up-front investments.68

 An enabling environment for digital startups includes favorable regulations governing entry into established industries, as well as access to finance.
 In countries such as India and the US, a well-developed ICT ecosystem allows small startups to benefit from outsourcing by large ICT companies and the public sector to small firms to provide services and apps and other products.
-Where these conditions are lacking, or where policies are biased toward larger or more established firms, the development of digital startups will be constrained.70 A study of startups
+Where these conditions are lacking, or where policies are biased toward larger or more established firms, the development of digital startups will be constrained.69 A study of startups in Kenya notes the high barriers remaining for young entrepreneurs, in terms of access to seed funding and securing partnerships with telecommunications companies.70

-66 OECD 2017b.
+65 OECD 2017b.

-68 van Welsum 2016a.
+67 van Welsum 2016a.

-69 van Welsum 2012.
+69 Clayton and van Welsum 2014.

-70 Clayton and van Welsum 2014.
+70 GSMA 2014.